TriKro/rsb-content/event-smoke-test.md

-# Name Event - Smoke Test
+# Event - Smoke Test

 ## In Brief